Omar-AAyman/Admin-Dashboard/APIs Collection Folder/README.md

 ..............................................................................................................................................................................................

-This is a file for all CRUD operations using laravel apis on E-commerce dashboard website
+This is a file for all CRUD operations using Laravel apis on E-commerce dashboard website